SilveiraLeonardo/notes-forget/notes_general.md

 weights towards their direction, and as a consequence we move to a place that satisfies both constraints.

-Is sequential learning, however, our weights are pulled by just one solution at a time:
+In sequential learning, however, our weights are pulled by just one solution at a time:
 We first move directly to the solution space of the first problem, and when we start training on the second problem our weights are pulled directly toward that direction, with nothing holding us back to the solution space of problem 1.
-We may as well finish training farther from solution 1 than we started.
+We may as well finish the training farther away from solution 1 than we started.

 Therefore, we can say that once training for solution 1 stops and for solution 2 starts,